DamianZaremba/damianzaremba.co.uk/content/cv/index.markdown

 * Dealt with multiple outages relating to VMware/DNS/Network/Disk availability.
 * Developed strategies for operating system deployment and management globally.
 * Packaged and maintained numerous pieces of software into DEB and RPM files for distribution.
-* Developed strategies for enforcing change control within a configuration management set-up (gating/testing changesets, peer review, environment isolation).
+* Developed strategies for enforcing change control within a configuration management set-up (gating/testing change sets, peer review, environment isolation).
 * Diagnosed multiple issues with an Oracle ESSO deployment.
 * Implemented RANCID based backups for network device configurations.